Hudson Technologies Inc. (HDSN): Skating on Thin Ice? We Know the Answer

 Insider Trading

-MANDRACCHIA STEPHEN P, the Director of Hudson Technologies Inc., sale 55,785 shares at $9.70 during a trade that took place back on May 31, which means that MANDRACCHIA STEPHEN P is holding 407,756 shares at $541,114 based on the most recent closing price.
+ABBATECOLA VINCENT P, the Director of Hudson Technologies Inc., sale 20,000 shares at $9.79 during a trade that took place back on Jun 03, which means that ABBATECOLA VINCENT P is holding 145,578 shares at $195,816 based on the most recent closing price.

 Stock Fundamentals for HDSN